How We Evaluate

 • Appropriate level of detail

-"Your answer was okay but could be better."
+"Your answer was okay but could be better organized."

-"When discussing the caching approach, you jumped to the solution before explaining the problem you were solving.
-Try starting with the bottleneck you identified, then walk through why caching addresses it, and finally describe your specific implementation."
+"When discussing the caching approach, you jumped straight to implementation before explaining the problem.
+Try this: start with the bottleneck you identified, then explain why caching addresses it, then describe your implementation.
+This structure helps interviewers follow your reasoning."

 How to Use Your Feedback

 See exactly what you said.
-Often you'll notice things yourself before reading the feedback.
+You'll often notice issues yourself before reading the feedback.

 Pick one thing to work on

-Don't try to fix everything at once.
+Don't try to fix everything.
 Choose the most impactful area and focus your next session on it.

 Run another session with your focus area in mind.
-Compare feedback to see if you're improving.
+Check if that dimension improves.

 See it in action